adriaan29A/wordle-sidekick/README.md

 # Implementation

-- Simple single file JS console app written semi-pedantically to illustrate the logic.
-Requires inquirer.js for input UI
+- Simple single JS runtime file, written semi-pedantically to illustrate the algorithm.

-- Simple single file  Python script to generate the entropies.
-Shows how word frequencies are factored in to threshold guess choices which is pretty neat and something I struggled out how to do with until I saw 3Blue1Brown's video.
+- Simple single Python file to generate the entropies.
+Shows how word frequencies are incorporated to threshold guess choices, which is pretty neat and something I struggled with I saw 3b1b's video.

-- All entropy and frequency files are genereted from frequencies/google_word_frequencies and frequencies/wordle_original_words using tools.py.
+- All entropy and frequency files are genereted from google_word_frequencies and wordle_original_words using tools.py.
+I didn't think it worth it to put these in a dev dependency.